whyhow-ai/rule-based-retrieval/docs/milvus.md

 - `MILVUS_TOKEN` (optional)
 - `OPENAI_API_KEY`

-You need to create a file of format "xxx.db" in your current directory and use the file path as milvus_uri.
+You need to create a file with the format "xxx.db" in your current directory and use the file path as milvus_uri.

 Initialize the ClientMilvus like this: